Jcct100/static-content-test/README.md

 8)I also used a package called
-Showdown which is a Javascript Markdown to HTML converter - https://github.com/showdownjs/showdown I installed the packaged, required it and use it in my code as per below.
+Showdown which is a Javascript Markdown to HTML converter - https://github.com/showdownjs/showdown I installed the packaged, required it and used it in my code as per below.

 ```
 app.get('/valves', function(req, res) {